nuagenetworks/nuage-metroae/README.md

 # Nuage Networks MetroAG Automation EnGine (AG)
 ## Overview
 MetroAG is an automation engine used for deploying and upgrading Nuage Networks components.
-After specifing the individual details for your target platform, MetroAG (leveraging Ansible playbooks and roles) will setup the environment as specified.
+After specifying the individual details for your target platform, MetroAG (leveraging Ansible playbooks and roles) sets up the environment as specified.
 Alternatively, the environment could be upgraded, rolled-back, health-checked, etc.

-## Getting started
+## Getting Started

 To get started, you would typically go through these steps:

 1. [Setup](Documentation/SETUP.md) your Nuage MetroAG Ansible environment on the host on which MetroAG is to be run.

-2. [Customize](Documentation/BUILD.md) variable files so they match your network topology and desribe your NuageNetworks deployment specifics.
+2. [Customize](Documentation/BUILD.md) variable files so they match your network topology and describe your NuageNetworks deployment specifics.

-3. [Deploy](Documentation/DEPLOY.md) the various components (if they have not previously been deployed), perform an [Upgrade](Documentation/UPGRADE.md), or run a [Health check](Documentation/HEALTH.md) on your system.
+3. [Deploy](Documentation/DEPLOY.md) the various components (if they have not previously been deployed), perform an [upgrade](Documentation/UPGRADE.md), or run a health check on your system.

-4. If things did notwork out as expected, [Destroy](Documentation/DESTROY.md) or [Rollback](Documentation/ROLLBACK.md) your environment.
+4. If things did not work out as expected, [destroy](Documentation/DESTROY.md) or [rollback](Documentation/ROLLBACK.md) your environment.

-## Supported Nuage VSP Components for deployment
+## Supported Nuage VSP Components for Deployment
 The following Nuage VSP components are supported for deployment using MetroAG.
 These are all deployed as VMs on a given _target server_.